18F/development-guide/pages/code-review.md

 ### Opening a PR

 Once your code meets the checks above, open a Pull Request for your new feature or bugfix.
-Remember that the more information you provide to reviews, the more context they will have.
+Remember that the more information you provide to reviewers, the more context they will have.
 This leads to faster reviews, and less back and forth between everyone.